raamji2403/blochchain_traffic_system/README.md

        truffle compile
      ```
   7. After that , /build/contracts/Traffic.json will be created and copy that to compiled_contract.json.

+## Ganache Set-Up
+1. Download & install Ganache
+2. Click on "NEW WORKSPACE"
+3. Give "Work Space Name"(top-left).
+4. Click "ADD PROJECT"(bottom-left) and select the "truffle-config.js" file.
+5. Go to "ACCOUNT & KEYS" section and give "ACCOUNT DEFAULT BALANCE" and "TOTAL ACCOUNTS TO GENERATE".
+6. Click "START" button on the top-right.

 ## Contributing
 Contributions are welcome!
 Please feel free to open issues or pull requests for any improvements or features.